 '''

 set gemstone gs64stone

 set username Isaac_Newton

-set password mypassword
+set password gravity

 set hostusername 'newtoni'

-set hostpassword hostpassword
+set hostpassword calculus

 login

 '''

-If you choose not to include your password in an initialization file, Topaz will start up with the following prompt.
+If you choose not to include your password in an initialization file, Topaz will start up with prompts, for example.

 '''

 GemStone Password?
 Type your password.
 It will not be echoed. topaz 1>

 '''